-Since $J_{PT}$ can be defined in any probabilistic theory, we can compare the joint measurability regions of different probabilistic theories.
+Since $J_{PT}$ can be defined in any probabilistic theory, we can compare the joint measurability regions {for} different theories.
 We obviously have $J_{PT}=[0,1]\times [0,1]$ in any probabilistic theory where all measurements are jointly measurable, such as the classical probability theory.
-In the most incompatible case we would have $J_{PT}=\triangle$.
-We will next show that Quantum Theory is, globally, as incompatible as a probabilistic theory can be.
+In the case of the greatest degree of incompatibility we would have $J_{PT}=\triangle$.
+We will next show that quantum theory {incorporates, globally, as much incompatibility between pairs of observables as a probabilistic theory can do.}

-\begin{theorem} In Quantum Theory $J_{QT}= \triangle$.
+\begin{theorem} In quantum theory $J_{QT}= \triangle$.
 In particular, $J_{QT} \subseteq J_{PT}$ for any probabilistic theory PT. \end{theorem}

-In Quantum Theory every observable $\M$ corresponds to a unique POVM $\Mo$ by equation \eqref{eq:povm}.
+In quantum theory every observable $\M$ corresponds to a unique POVM $\Mo$ by equation \eqref{eq:povm}.
 We will prove that for any pair $(\lambda,\mu)\notin\triangle$, there are quantum observables $\Mo_1$ and $\Mo_2$ such that the mixtures $\lambda \Mo_1 + (1-\lambda) \To_1$ and $\mu \Mo_2 + (1-\mu) \To_2$ are incompatible with any choice of trivial observables $\To_1,\To_2$.
 Our proof is based on a recent result \cite{CaHeTo12} on the joint measurability region for two complementary observables, which is a generalization of the result illustrated in Fig.~\ref{fig:qubit}.

 \begin{proof}[Proof of Theorem \ref{th:main}] We have earlier seen that $\triangle\subseteq J_{PT}$, so we need to show that $J_{QT}\subseteq\triangle$.
 Let $(\lambda,\mu)\notin\triangle$, i.e., $\lambda+\mu >1$.
 Fix $\epsilon>0$ such that $\lambda+\mu >1+\epsilon$.
 We then choose $d$ to be a positive integer satisfying